worktheclock/replit.github.io/Teams/PinboardProject.md

         newCardModal.style.display = "none";
       };

-    //<!-- this will enable the modal to close when the user clicks anywhere outside of the modal body -->

       window.onclick = function (event) {
         if (event.target == newCardModal) {
           newCardModal.style.display = "none";
         }
 };
 ```
 Above we create the button and set the display property to "block" (from a default of `display="none"`).
 To close the modal, we do the opposite, setting the display property back to `display="none"`.
+The `window.onclick` function will enable the modal to close when the user clicks anywhere outside of the modal body.

 When clicking on the `Add a card` button, the modal form should appear and you should be able to close it by clicking the X at the top right, or anywhere outside of the modal contents.